natt96z/cybersac/docs/source/forensics.rst

 Introduction - Unraveling the Digital Trails: Empowering Justice in Cyberspace
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Welcome to our Cyber Forensics Challenge page!
 Explore and download virtual machines designed to simulate real-world scenarios, where you'll uncover clues, analyze digital evidence, and solve intriguing mystery questions.
 Sharpen your investigative skills and embark on a journey to become a digital detective in the realm of cybersecurity!
+(Usually computers will be provided with needed software pre-installed)

 How to Use Our Virtual Enviornments?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Step 1: Install and Run VMWare Workstation Player or Virtual Box (Free and Safe)**
+**Step 1: Install and Run VMWare Workstation Player or Virtual Box (Free and SAFE TO DOWNLOAD)**

 .. image:: https://raw.githubusercontent.com/natt96z/cybersac/main/docs/img/hero-vmware-workstation-player.png
    :width: 100%